-Choosing the right colours can make all the difference in your project.
+Choosing the right colors can make all the difference in your project.
 The key is to work with what you have.
-Picking colours that complement existing furniture will not only create that cohesive look everyone is after but will make it look like it was there all along.
+Picking colors that complement existing furniture will not only create that cohesive look everyone is after but will make it look like it was there all along.

 To add visual interest, I created a fun accent wall using a variety of pastel shades.
 There is something so relaxing about the lighter shades of the color palette.
 The names say it all, Whipped Mint, Sweet Pastel, Alice White!
 Since I’m working with a low platform bed, I wanted to make this wall the main focal point versus the minimal furniture in the room.

 Choosing the lightest shade of grey Silver Drop helps to create a soft, warm and inviting look in a place of rest and solitude.

 You can either hand paint it all in or re-tape to get straight lines.
 If you use tape, you need to start off by creating the center point.
 Once that is painted and dried, then you can go back and tape your arrows.

 To create the tribal arrow graphic, I went into great detail.
 However, you can adjust according to your own preference or skill level.
 To start, I created four 20” wide stripes on the wall.
 Next, you need to find the center point of each stripe.
 Place another diagonal stripe at 10”.